-Similar to the pre-acquisition stage, the post-acquisition stage requires construal flexibility in order to meet its changing cognitive demands and effectively complete the activities as they progress through the stage (see Figure 1, Panel 1).
-The initial post-acquisition activities pertaining to integration and learning primarily require a low-level construal as executives' focus must remain at the unit- and employee-level.
-Later in the post-acquisition stage, however, as executives progress from initial subordinate concerns to more superordinate ones centered around achieving longer-term synergies and competencies, the cognitive demands placed on executives increasingly - and eventually predominantly - require a high-level construal.
+Similar to the preacquisition stage, the postacquisition stage requires construal flexibility to meet its changing cognitive demands and effectively complete the activities as they progress through the stage (see Figure 1, Panel 1).
+The initial postacquisition activities pertaining to integration and learning primarily require a low-level construal since executives' focus must remain at the unit and employee level.
+Later in the postacquisition stage, however, as executives progress from initial subordinate concerns to more superordinate ones centered on achieving longerterm synergies and competencies, the cognitive demands placed on executives increasingly-and, eventually, predominantly-require a high-level construal.